Pulkit-Khandelwal/purple-mri/README.md

 ## Notes
 + Our method has been developed to work on a single exvivo hemisphere.
-+ The deep learning-based segmentation was primarily trained on 7T t2w MRI.
-We have tested the model on t2* flash as well and it works pretty well but, if need be, we recommend re-training the model with some manual labels obtained on t2* flash MRI.
++ The deep learning-based segmentation was primarily trained on 7T T2w MRI.
+We are currently working on a 7T T2* FLASH segmentation model.

 ## Introductory video